rui-costa/service-account-finder/README.md

 # Service Account Finder

 The **service account finder** allows you to search github for leaked service accounts.

 This script is intended for educational purposes around security problems.

+> On average, every 15m a GCP service account is leaked in github.com

 ## Contents